EpiCoronaHack/Hackathon2020/Team Flight/Readme.md

 - Estimation of Coefficients for an SIR Metapopulation model using linear regression over finite difference equations in Succeptible, Infected and Removed People.
 The objective was to calculate R_0 and D_I.
 (George and Efehan)

 - Flight schedules data extraction from [flirt.eha.io](https://flirt.eha.io/) by exploiting the app framework's data-layer using [Meteor Methods](https://guide.meteor.com/methods.html).
 Refer to `Data/flirt.eha.io` for more information.
 (Lavneet)
-- Some trivial data transformations to infer exact departure/arrival times (Lavneet)
+- mongoDB queues for transformating data to relevant information (Lavneet)